 Annually, the NCAA celebrates college athletes from Indiana schools at the national office with a day of service and development.
-The NCAA education and community engagement group will host its 8th annual National Student-Athlete Day celebration Tuesday, March 29 in Indianapolis.
+The NCAA education and community engagement group will host its ninth annual National Student-Athlete Day celebration Tuesday, March 28, 2017 in Indianapolis.

-National STUDENT-Athlete Day was created by the National Consortium for Academics and Sports (NCAS) and the Northeastern University Center for the Study of Sport in Society, with partnership from the NCAA and the National Federation of State High School Associations.
+National STUDENT-Athlete Day was created by the National Consortium for Academics and Sports (NCAS) with partnership from the NCAA and the National Federation of State High School Associations.
 NCAA involvement began in 1994.

 In 2014, former University of Tennessee women’s basketball star Tamika Catchings shared her college and personal experiences to the assembled college athletes, athletics administrators, Indianapolis school children and NCAA staff.
 The group made no-sew blankets and get-well cards for The Cheer Guild of Riley Hospital for Children in Indianapolis.

 In 2015, athletes, administrators and local youth packaged more than 20,000 nutritious meals that were donated locally to Gleaners Food Bank to benefit malnourished children and their families.

 Additionally, the NCAA provides financial assistance and administrative support to the NCAS by providing colleges and universities with nomination forms for the Giant Steps awards and other pertinent materials to promote National STUDENT-Athlete Day.
 Go here to read the most recent award winners, which in 2014 included former Georgetown basketball player Dikembe Mutombo.